 Emotional Freedom Technique

-Last updated 8th August 2022 | Next update due 7th August 2025
+Last updated 25th February 2026 | Next update due February 2029

-What is the Emotional Freedom Technique?
+What is the emotional freedom technique?

 What is tapping?

-EFT was later developed by Dr Callahan’s assistant, Gary Craig in the 1990s.
+EFT was later developed by Dr Callahan’s assistant, Gary Craig, in the 1990s.
 EFT is a more simplified version of TFT and uses just one basic sequence of tapping points for all problems, which makes it easier to use for both the therapist and client.

 The practice of EFT involves tapping on a series of meridian points on the body whilst speaking your thoughts and emotions as they arise.
 It may seem strange to focus on negative thoughts and emotions, but what we are doing is bringing the problem to the surface in a mindful and gentle way.